oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/portugal.md

 armillary sphere (a spherical astrolabe modeling objects in the sky and representing the Republic); national colors: red, green

 ### 國歌
-- `name`: "A Portugesa" (The Song of the Portuguese)
+- `名稱`: "A Portugesa" (The Song of the Portuguese)
-- `lyrics/music`: Henrique LOPES DE MENDOCA/Alfredo KEIL
+- `歌詞／音樂`: Henrique LOPES DE MENDOCA/Alfredo KEIL
 **note**:  adopted 1910; "A Portuguesa" was originally written to protest the Portuguese monarchy's acquiescence to the 1890 British ultimatum forcing Portugal to give up areas of Africa; the lyrics refer to the "insult" that resulted from the event

 ### 國家級遺產